 The low battery life is one of the reasons why handheld vacuums cannot compete with large vacuums.

-Depending on the technology showcased, the price of a handheld vacuum can vary wildly.
+Depending on the technology showcased, the price of a handheld vacuum cleaner can vary wildly.

 Although price is never a strong indicator of quality, it is an important factor to consider.

 VacuumShop recommends going for a more expensive model.

 The reason we make such a recommendation is simple.

 More often than not, we see that cheaper handheld vacuums can have lower suction power.